MikeRogers0/Talks/slides/Taking-Rails-Offline/slides.md

 This started off as a me just messing around making my Rails apps "Progress Web App'

 I ended up quite liking the results & wanted to share them!

+Just an FYI!
+I'm going to mention a few resources in the talk, I'm going to put links to everything at the end.
 -->

 # Taking Rails Offline